rdfostrich/article-jws2018-ostrich/content/querying.md

 Afterwards all elements from the additions stream are appended.

 ##### _Proof_
+If the given version is equal to the snapshot version the result is `snapshot`, for the rest of the proof we assume the given version differs from the snapshot version.

 There are 2 possible cases for the starting triple of the output stream:
  1. the triple is part of the snapshot stream, or,
  2. the triple is part of the additions stream.